-You can see this Yucatan travel blog as more than just an itinerary blog.
-Not only will I show you the ultimate itinerary, but also road trip tips, things to do, places to visit and everything else you need to know about a trip to the Yucatan Peninsula.
+This Yucatan travel blog is more than just an itinerary.
+Not only will I show you the ultimate itinerary, but also find tips for a road trip, things to do, places to visit and everything else you need to know about a trip to the Yucatan Peninsula.
 IF you are curious about my adventures roadtripping in Yucatan then you can read them at the end.